mrkutly/taboola-react-native-sdk-example/Readme.md

 # Taboola React Native SDK Example App

 This is an example project of how how to implement the Taboola React Native plugin.
-It is a pretty straightforward integration, but there a few gotchas to watch out for.
+It is a pretty straightforward integration, but there a few gotchas to watch out for:

 - 1. It is important that you set a static height for **RNTaboolaView** component.
 In our other SDK's, the widget integrations use a dynamic height while the feed integrations use a static height.
 For our RN plugin, both wiget and feed integrations use static height.